Gil-ER/GoldCoffer/README.md

 # GoldCoffer
-World of Warcraft addon, Tracks WoW gold across your account
+World of Warcraft addon, Tracks WoW gold and other currencies across your account